reini1305/gb_bannerprinter/README.md

 - D-Pad to choose a character from the map
 - A selects the current character
 - B deletes the last character
-- Select sets the color scheme (black on white or white on black)
+- SELECT sets the color scheme (black on white or white on black) and rotation
-- Start prints the current string
+- START prints the current string

 If your printer is properly connected, the printer icon will show a checkmark symbol.